sambatriste/netty-wiki-translation/User-guide-for-4.x.md

 }
 ```

-1. This inefficient loop can actually be simplified to: `System.out.println(buf.toString(io.netty.util.CharsetUtil.US_ASCII))`
+1. This inefficient loop can actually be simplified to: `System.out.println(in.toString(io.netty.util.CharsetUtil.US_ASCII))`
 1. Alternatively, you could do `in.release()` here.

 If you run the *telnet* command again, you will see the server prints what has received.